briandenicola/xlr8-e2eaisolutions/README.md

 - Home page with workshop overview
 - Workshop agenda with detailed timeline
 - Challenge sessions with step-by-step guides
+- Centralized references section
 - Navigation hierarchy for easy content exploration
+- Version information and last updated dates
+- Comprehensive table of contents for long documents
+- Consistent tagging system for better search and filtering

 ---